SSH IDREC and DREC application process

 Low risk applications (the equivalent to the previous CUREC 1B applications) are reviewed by a student's supervisor (if the applicant is a student) or by an academic colleague (if the applicant is a member of staff).
 Applicants should allow 30 calendar days for the review process.

-Medium risk applications (the equivalent of the previous CUREC 1A applications) are reviewed by the DREC or by the SSH IDREC if the department does not have its own committee.
+Medium risk applications (the equivalent of the previous CUREC 1A and 1C applications) are reviewed by the DREC or by the SSH IDREC if the department does not have its own committee.
 Applicants should allow 30 calendar days for the review process.

 High risk applications (the equivalent of the previous CUREC 2 applications) are reviewed by the DREC and by the SSH IDREC.
 Applicants should allow 60 calendar days for the review process.